-This section is a continuation of the Setting Up a Spam Filtering Drone instructions for people using Microsoft Outlook 201130.
+This section is a continuation of the Setting Up a Spam Filtering Drone instructions for people using Microsoft Outlook 2011^{30} .
 Outlook 365 currently does not work with the drone setup because it does not support schedules.

-1. Make sure that each of your accounts has its own Junk E-mail mailbox.
-This can be configured by going to the Accounts section of Outlook's preferences and clicking on Advanced... and then Folders.
+- 1. Make sure that each of your accounts has its own Junk E-mail mailbox.
+This can be configured by going to the Accounts section of Outlook's preferences and clicking on Advanced... and then Folders. - 2.
+If you have a single mail account, follow the normal SpamSieve setup procedure in the Setting Up Outlook 2011 section.
+When choosing the folder in the SpamSieve Move Messages rule, be sure to choose the Junk E-mail folder on the server (not On My Computer).
+You're now done with this step.